The benefits of fresh air

 On a more practical level, biodiversity supports critical ecosystem services for the human population, such as food and raw materials that support lives and livelihoods.
 Bumblebees and other pollinators are important and cherished components of this crucial link, and provide a compelling example of the partnership between biodiversity and human health and welfare.
 Pollination is vital for many of the nation’s wild plants and it helps to maintain affordable five-a-day fruit and vegetables, having a direct impact on human welfare.
 Pollinating around 80% of our wildflower species, Bumblebees also work to support the wider ecosystem, creating the multi-coloured and diverse outdoor spaces we can all gain enjoyment from.

-Cottage Holidays draws together the properties from The Original Cottage Company family of sixteen local brands based in some of the most beautiful locations in the UK.
+Original Cottages have properties based in some of the most beautiful locations in the UK.

 This all began as an idea at the dining table of a family cottage in the heart of Norfolk.
 Today, that very idea has grown to become the largest, family-owned, independent holiday cottage company in the country with no signs of anything slowing down.